IgniteUI/indigo-design-docfx/en/appbuilder/app-themes.md

 _keywords: App Builder themes, Indigo Design, Infragistics
 ---

-# App Builder themes
+# Indigo Design App Builder themes

 The [Indigo Design App Builder]({environment:infragisticsBaseUrl}/products/indigo-design/app-builder) adopts a design systems approach to UI creation and you can apply themes at the app-level.
-This avoids the need to create local styles that are difficult to maintain.
+With a single selection of a theme, the theme is globally applied to the whole application immediately.
+Having global theme avoids the need to create local styles that are difficult to maintain.

 ## Switching App Builder themes